solid/process/security.md

 * Accessing, or attempting to access, data or information that does not belong to you
 * Destroying or corrupting, or attempting to destroy or corrupt, data or information that does not belong to you

 Software often contains third party or open source libraries and binaries.
-Prior to submitting a request to validate how a security issue in third party components may impact Solid, please review the section on third party CVE handling.
+Prior to submitting a request to validate how a security issue in third party components may impact Solid, please review the section on third party Common Vulnerabilities and Exposures (CVE) handling.

 ### Third Party CVE Handling
 The Solid team updates 3rd party components within regularly scheduled release cycles, to the newest compatible version available during development.
 A vulnerability related to a 3rd party component does not necessarily translate to a vulnerability in Inrupt software.
 PSIRT welcomes questions about the applicability of a 3rd party CVE.